 Deepening of democratic traditions and their permeation in society are sine qua non for a free media.
 Whilst there can be no two opinions on the independence of the media, the need for greater responsibility and professionalism has to be articulated in no uncertain terms.
 Such is the confusion and chaos triggered by an overgrown executive that the issue of responsibility has been sidelined by the overwhelming noises for media freedom especially since the tinkering with the text and application of Pakistan Electronic Media Regulatory Authority (PEMRA) Ordinance.

 We are now getting used to a television culture that imitates the life of Pakistani tharras, chai-khanas and drawing-rooms where politics is discussed ad nauseum.
 Rare exceptions include issue oriented talk-shows but they appear bland unless their all knowing hosts inject some political spice into them.
 Expertise is taken for granted; new-age generalists judge every subject under the sun and occasionally take themselves a bit too seriously.
 Yes, the commercial imperative of the media dictates programming patterns.
 But there has to be a method to this disorderliness.

-Read the full post and comments here
+Original post and comments here